Bound on Quantum Fluctuations in Gravitational Waves from LIGO-Virgo: Introduction

 There has been very important earlier work on the topic of quantum fluctuations in gravitation.
 In particular, a sequence of very significant works appears in Refs.~\cite{Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy}.
 Here the authors calculate in detail how quantum fluctuations in gravitational waves lead to corresponding fluctuations in the arms of detectors.
 They provide the equations for the geodesic motion of the detectors, which include a kind of stochastic term, as well as a kind of radiation reaction term.
 These authors in Refs.~\cite{Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy}, along with others in Refs.~\cite{Kanno:2020usf,Kanno:2021gpt}, also make significant progress in computing correlation functions of the gravitational field and the response.
 In this work, we build off the above foundational literature and provide a natural follow up.
-Other interesting prior work includes Refs.~\cite{,Haba:2020jqs,Zurek:2020ukz,Verlinde:2019xfb,Guerreiro:2019vbq,Kuo:1993if,Ford:1994cr,Ford:1996qc,Coradeschi:2021szx,Cho:2021gvg,Guerreiro:2021qgk}.
-In particular, our focus here is to compute specific details of the structure of a class of squeezed modes, the corresponding spacetime correlation functions, and a comparison to LIGO data.
+Other interesting prior work includes Refs.~\cite{,Haba:2020jqs,Zurek:2020ukz,Verlinde:2019xfb,Guerreiro:2019vbq,Kuo:1993if,Ford:1994cr,Ford:1996qc,Coradeschi:2021szx,Cho:2021gvg,Guerreiro:2021qgk,Li:2022mvy}.
+In particular, our focus here is to compute specific details of the structure of a class of squeezed modes, the corresponding spacetime correlation functions, and a comparison to LIGO-Virgo data.
+After developing the necessary formalism, we compute correlations of squeezed quantum gravitational waves, whose standard deviation is then compared to the residual of existing data.
+This allows us to put a bound on the size of quantum fluctuations in observed gravitational waves.

 The outline of this paper is the following: In Section \ref{Weak} we recap the form of the weak field metric for gravitational waves and the corresponding Hamiltonian.
 In Section \ref{QGW} we construct a family of wave functions, including squeezed states.
 In Section \ref{CST} we determine their correlations in space and time.
 In Section \ref{DCS} we analyze the detector response for a coherent state.
 In Section \ref{DSS} we analyze the detector response for a squeezed state and place an observational bound on the squeezing parameter.
 In Section \ref{Conc} we discuss.
 In the Appendix we provide the details of the conceptually simpler case of the single harmonic oscillator for pedagogical purposes.